aliciajcampbell/LEISURE_CogEEG/README.md

 - Alpha measures - aperiodic-adjusted individual alpha power and individual alpha peak frequency

 ## Data

-The data used for the analyses in this repository is part of the LEISURE study.
-For more details about the study design and protocol, please refer to the published protocol:

-- Treacy, C., Levenstein, J. M., Jefferies, A., Metse, A. P., Schaumberg, M. A., Villani, A., Boucas, A. P., Hermens, D. F., Lagopoulos, J., & Andrews, S. C. (2023).
-[The LEISURE Study: A Longitudinal Randomized Controlled Trial Protocol for a Multi-Modal Lifestyle Intervention Study to Reduce Dementia Risk in Healthy Older Adults](https://doi.org/10.3233/JAD-230193). *Journal of Alzheimer’s Disease*, 94(2).

 Due to privacy restrictions, the data cannot be shared directly.
 However, if you are interested in a potential collaboration or have any questions, please contact me via email: [alicia.campbell@research.usc.edu.au](mailto:alicia.campbell@research.usc.edu.au)